 They would bring in dealers – or call on them directly with knowledgeable sales representatives - and give them all the knowledge they had along with their marketing materials.

-Those dealers were to carry the knowledge back from the brand direct to their stores.
+Those dealers were to carry the knowledge back from the brand directly to their stores.

-In time these highly knowledgeable retail salespeople became veritable geniuses when it came to a brand’s products.
+In time these highly knowledgeable retail salespeople became veritable geniuses regarding a brand’s products.

 Those product knowledge specialists were revered, prized, and compensated for their extreme knowledge.

-Some even called them brand ambassadors before the phrase was used to include anyone with a smartphone.
+Some even called them brand ambassadors before the phrase included anyone with a smartphone.